kanishk98/kanishk98.github.io/_posts/2023-07-17-major-minor-annoyances.md

 * Not using _sorry_ and _thank you_ as frequently as general civility (and if you're part of this group, most probably also your behaviour) would require you to,

 * Conflating being opinionated with being dismissive,

+* Choosing an underground??? basement??? parking lot??? during a morning walk,

 I've kept the trailing comma there because I'm tired now and I intend to keep coming back to this list.
 I think writing down your thoughts automatically validates them, even if no one ever happens to read or agree.